lingpy/lpngram/README.md

 'i': -2.864794916106515}
 ```

-The smoothed distribution allows to perform the main purpose of the library, which
+The smoothed distribution allows us to perform the main purpose of the library, which
 is to score the likelihood of sequences:

 ```python